mui/mui-x/docs/data/common-concepts/custom-components/custom-components.md

 // ...
 ```

-It takes a slot (as defined in the `slots` prop of your component) and returns the props that the slot receives.
+It takes the slot type (as defined in the `slots` prop of your component) and returns the props that the slot receives.

 ```ts
 import { Dayjs } from 'dayjs';